The Golden Rule

 This notion is invalid because the term heavy is subjective and varies from person-to-person, through different training modalities, and across different exercises.
 Plus, research has shown that muscle strength and muscle mass are not directly correlated.

 Additionally, lifting weight that’s too heavy will reduce your efficiency as you’ll be wasting energy and nutrients on muscles you weren’t specifically targeting (e.g., using more of your deltoids and triceps vs. your pectoralis major on a bench press).
-An appropriate resistance will allow you to focus on your target muscle(s), thereby maximizing your efficiency and growth potential.
+An appropriate resistance will allow you to focus on your target muscle(s), thereby maximizing the efficiency of your training.

 Maintain your focus